alexallmont/imgui-cmake/README.md

     cmake --build build
 ```

 See `imgui/CMakeLists.txt` for reference.
-For now this is hardcoded to the GLFW backend, but main.cpp still includes some code for other build targets as it's a cut-down version of original Dear ImGui example.
+For now this is hardcoded to the GLFW backend. `main.cpp` is a cut-down version of the GLFW example in the Dear ImGui repo.

 ![screenshot](screenshot.png)